-Part 1: A very modern form of piracy: cybercrime against the shipping industry - Rapidly developing risks
+Part 2: A very modern form of piracy: Cybercrime against the shipping industry – Ransomware

 UK & Europe

 The maritime industry, which uses vast quantities of electronically stored and transmitted data, is particularly vulnerable to ransomware threats.
 Increasingly sophisticated strains, like Conti or REvil, can spread across the entire network of a shipping company, infecting computers globally and encrypting data.
 Not only are systems encrypted, but the ransom attacker may often exfiltrate data stored in servers.
 Therefore, the extortion not only relates to decrypting and restoring access to stolen information but also to threatening the public release of the stolen data on the dark web.
 Even if a company could restore their data from backups and avoid the need to rely on decryption keys from the threat actor, the risk of any data accessed or exfiltrated being disclosed or published remains.

 A very recent example of a ransomware attack on a maritime company took place in December 2020 when a Norwegian cruise company, Hurtigruten, was targeted and forced to shut down its website.
 Although precise details are unknown, its systems may have been compromised, its data encrypted and possibly exfiltrated, and a ransom payment probably demanded.
 It is reported the incident may have affected passengers’ personal information, such as names, dates of birth, passport details, email and home addresses, phone numbers, and some medical information.
 It is believed that the company, which operates ferries along the Norwegian coast as well as cruises in the Arctic and Antarctic, responded by disabling affected computer systems, launching an investigation to determine the data and individuals affected, and reporting the incident to law enforcement.
 There are no figures available on the financial impact that the incident may have caused the company.